Sourdough Brandon Logo

 Preheat the oven to 375ºF (190ºC).

-Once preheated, brush the top of the sourdough sandwich bread dough with a tablespoon of melted butter.
+Once preheated, brush the top of the sourdough sandwich bread with a tablespoon of melted butter.

 Brushing melted butter onto proofed sourdough sandwich bread in pan